MicrosoftDocs/memdocs/sccm/osd/understand/using-task-sequence-variables.md

 ### <a name="bkmk_access-script"></a> Custom script

- Read and write task sequence variables by using the Microsoft.SMS.TSEnvironment COM object while the task sequence is running.
+ Read and write variables by using the **Microsoft.SMS.TSEnvironment** COM object while the task sequence is running.

  The following Windows PowerShell example queries the **_SMSTSLogPath** variable to get the current log location.
 The script also sets a custom variable.